 Neil is a writer based in Brooklyn.

 For 20 years he’s written for National Geographic, reporting around the world at the intersections of conflict, climate science, and cultural change.
-His first book, Frostlines, about the transformation of the Arctic, will be published in December 2025 by Ecco.
+Recently his work has focused on the incredible transformations unfolding in the Arctic, and his first book, Frostlines, gathers his storytelling into a narrative journey around the top of the world.
+Frostlines will be published in December 2025 by Ecco.

-Neil’s work regularly appears in National Geographic, the Virginia Quarterly Review, and The American Scholar, among other publications.
-He is currently a writer on the science blog The Last Word on Nothing, and he writes a mostly-regular newsletter on Substack about travel, writing, and science called Don’t Save Anything.
+Neil is a contributing editor with the Virginia Quarterly Review, and The American Scholar, and he also writes for the science blog The Last Word on Nothing, and his own Substack newsletter, Don’t Save Anything.
 Between 2006 and 2015, he covered conflict in Iraq, Afghanistan, and Kurdistan.

-Neil is the recipient of numerous awards and grants, recently including one from the Pulitzer Center for his work on the decline of Arctic caribou.
-In 2022 he was the John D. And Katherine T. MacArthur Foundation resident at Yaddo.
-In 2021 he was a storyteller-in-residence at Denison University.
+Neil’s storytelling has received numerous awards, nominations and grants.
+He is recently the recipient for a grant from the Pulitzer Center for his work on the decline of Arctic caribou, and in 2022 he was the John D. And Katherine T. MacArthur Foundation resident at Yaddo.
+His podcast, “Deep South,” was nominated for a Peabody Award in 2021.

-Neil lives with his partner, Taylor Hom, and their children.
+Neil lives with his partner, the filmmaker Taylor Hom, and their children.

 ———-